onrelay/sipxecs/sipXwiki/building.rst

     chown -R sipx.sipx sipxecs

-Master Build Script
+Build sipXcom
 -----------------------

-For straightforward builds, just execute the master build script:
+To build sipXcom from source, just execute the master build script from the root scr folder as the sipx user with sudo privileges:

   .. code-block:: bash